 This frequency is set by both resistors R1, R2, and two capacitors C1, C2.
 And there are both diodes D1, D2 to set only positive voltage through the emitter lead of Q1, Q2.

 Then, this signal flows through to the frequency divider by two.
 It makes the frequency is reduced down to about 50Hz.

-Why we don’t design the circuit to directly work at 50 Hz.
+Why designer does not set the circuit to directly work at 50 Hz.
 Because generating the steady low frequency is too hard.

-1. Normally, use the 2-3A transformers for 20-30watt for the incandescent lamp.
-But use need 100watt use must use 8A transformer so expensive for me.
+1. Normally, use the 2-3A transformers for 20 watts to 30watts for light bulbs.
+But you want 100 watts, you must use an 8A transformer.
+It is so expensive for me.

-Which normal I use 12V ct 12V makes the output voltage about AC 220V (no load).
-But there is load voltage will reduce to AC190V
+Which normal I use 12V CT 12V, makes the output voltage about AC 220V (no-load).
+But with load, the voltage will reduce to AC 190V

-3.This circuit will has output as square wave form.
+3.This circuit will have output as a square waveform.
 So cannot use for inductor load.

-4. This transformer, we may use secondary coil is the output voltage as you need, example we connects to the power amplifier that use AC 24 volts so we use AC 24V secondary coil etc.
+4. This transformer, we may use a secondary coil as the output voltage as you need.
+The example we connect to the power amplifier that uses AC 24 volts.
+So we use AC 24V secondary coil, etc.

 How to builds

-It is like all our projects.
-To begin with make the PCB or you can use the universal PCB.
-Then, assemble all part on PCB as Figure 2.
-Next check all for error.
+Similar to the various projects that have passed.
+To begin with, make the PCB or you can use the universal PCB(Perforated PCB).
+Then, assemble all parts on PCB as Fig. Next check all for errors.
 Check again and check again.

-Then apply the 12V 10A battery to this circuit and use the voltmeter to measure AC voltage output.
-Next connects load to the circuit.
+Then, apply the 12V 10A battery to this circuit.
+And use the voltmeter to measure AC voltage output.
+Next, connects the load to the circuit. is it easy?